galaxyfeeder/CodeSubmission/README.md

 # Welcome

-This is small project for a small code jam.
+This is project for a small code jam.
 It allows to read problems, submit code solutions and review them adding a comment.

 # Libraries used